idev4u/snatch-todo-app/README.md

 cf set-env snatch-todos PSQLDATABASE "xxxxx" cf set-env snatch-todos PSQLPASSWORD "*****"
 ```
-deploy in cf
+### Deploy in cf

-this is the custom command to deploy vapor 3 to cloudfoundry, the build pack is necessary, because we need definitely swift 4.1!
+This is the custom command to deploy vapor 3 to cloudfoundry, the build pack is necessary, because we need definitely swift 4.1!
+!!
+Be sure that you are connected to your cloud foundry

 ```shell
 cf push snatch-todos 32M -c Run -b https://github.com/IBM-Swift/swift-buildpack/releases/download/2.0.11/buildpack_swift_v2.0.11-20180402-2018.zip
 ```

-verify after the deploy (I had deployed in london)
+Verify after the deploy (I had deployed in london)
 ```shell
     curl -iv snatch-todos.eu-gb.mybluemix.net/todos